HIT-CNC/CNC-Handson-211/Ingress/README.md

 ## Apply Ingress
 Refer `ingress-dotnet.yaml`

-1. Edit and change the hostname of the ingress to your desired hostname
+1. Edit and change the hostname of the ingress to your desired hostname(For this example use the CNAME address provided by LoadBalancer to test)
-2. Point the hostname to the loadbalancer IP with respective to DNS
+2. Map the hostname to the loadbalancer IP with  DNS
 3. Verify the routes

     $ kubectl apply -f ingress-dotnet.yaml